lorinc/ai-pilot-assessment-engine/src/data/Archive/README.md

 # Archive - Future Phase Data

-This folder contains data files that are NOT part of Phase 1 or Phase 2 implementation.
+This folder contains data files that are NOT part of Release 1 or Release 2 implementation.

 ## Archived Files